moeabdol/c--recursion/README.md

 # Recursion Examples in C++
 Sample programs to demonstrate the concept of recursion in C++.

+## Types of Recursion
+1. Head Recursion: When the call to the recursive function comes before any statement.
+2. Tail Recursion: When the call to the recursive function comes after all statements.
+3. Tree Recursion: When we call the recursive function more than once.
+5. Indirect Recursion: When we call the recursive function A that calls a recursive function B which in turn calls recursive function A and so on.
+This is also called Circular Recursion.
+5. Nested Recursion: When we call the recursive function as an argument to the recursive function.

 ## Program List
 1. `tail_head.cpp` - Simple recursive program to demo ascending and descending statements during recursion.